Adarsh2107-pro/image_caption/README.md

 ## 7. References
 - [x] List of datasets, frameworks, and major third-party tools used

-Python and Anaconda
+1. Python and Anaconda

-Tensorflow, pandas, numpy, and pillow libraries
+2. Tensorflow, pandas, numpy, and pillow libraries

-Flickr8k dataset
+3. Flickr8k dataset

-CNN and LSTM models
+4. CNN and LSTM models

+5. ruff for code formatting

+6. mypy for typing

 ---